ambitus/pyracf/common/exceptions/downstream_fatal_error.md

 &nbsp;

-pyRACF expects IRRSMO00 to return a non-empty response string after processing a request.
-If IRRSMO00 returns an empty response string or the **SAF Return Code** is greater than `4`, indicating that there was an issue with command image processing, a `DownstramFatalError` will be raised.
+pyRACF expects IRRSMO00 to return a non-empty result string after processing a request.
+If IRRSMO00 returns an empty result string or the **SAF Return Code** is greater than `4`, indicating that there was an issue with command image processing, a `DownstramFatalError` will be raised.
 It is possible that RACF commands are executed in this situation, but this is not the case for any known causes of this error.

 ## RACF Authorizations